eis/micronaut-example/README.md

 ./gradlew assemble
 ```

-Notes on IntelliJ
+Notes on Micronaut
- - if you experience tests strangely failing, confirm you have
+ - if you experience tests strangely failing on IntelliJ,
-    annotation processing enabled
+    confirm you have annotation processing enabled
+ - if you experience problems with Lombok annotation not being
+    present on compile time with gradle, ensure your annotation
+    processor is run before Micronaut annotation processor is run